 INN thanks these organizations for sponsoring INN at Home:

 Microsoft has been a trusted partner with the news industry for 25 years.
 Through the Microsoft News ecosystem, we partner with 4,500 media outlets and curate the 170,000 stories, photos and videos to more than a half-billion people in 180 countries in 31 languages.
 Through our AI for Good initiatives, Microsoft provides technology, resources, and expertise to empower those working to create a more sustainable and accessible world.
 Learn more here.

 Patch is a hyperlocal platform that allows people to share local news and events in more than 1,000 communities around the country.
 In 2019, recognizing that the local news landscape is changing, Patch started a partnership program aimed at providing a wider audience for other news organizations.
 As part of this, Patch also offers a revenue share program.
 Program members include The Texas Tribune, The Marshall Project, Chalkbeat, Kaiser Health News, and Consumer Reports.
 Learn more here.

-INN also thanks along with the generous circle of foundations and other funders providing general support for INN programs:
+INN also thanks the generous circle of funders providing support for INN and its programs:

-Craigslist Charitable Foundation, Democracy Fund, Facebook, Google, Joyce Foundation, MacArthur Foundation, McCormick Foundation, Open Society Foundation, Peter and Carmen Lucia Buck Foundation, Present Progressive Fund (part of Schwab Charitable), Spitzer Charitable Trust and Trinsons Foundation
+Craigslist Charitable Foundation, Democracy Fund, Edwards Family Fund, Facebook, Field Foundation of Illinois, Google, Joyce Foundation, John D. and Catherine T. MacArthur Foundation, McCormick Foundation, Open Society Foundation, Park Foundation, Peter and Carmen Lucia Buck Foundation, Present Progressive Fund, Robert Wood Johnson Foundation, Spitzer Charitable Trust, Trisons Foundation and Walton Family Foundation